-General overview There are two types of support: (i) guaranteed purchase of electricity pursuant to the agreement concluded with the Centre for RES/CHP support at regulated feed-in tariffs (generally applicable to facilities with less than 500 kW rated capacity); and (ii) financial support for operation, i.e. the difference between the reference costs of electricity production and the reference market price (this support is applicable to facilities with more than 500 kW rated capacity which are new or refurbished).
-RES- Electricity installations can benefit from one of these schemes for up to fifteen (15) years.
+There are two types of support: (i) guaranteed purchase of electricity pursuant to the agreement concluded with the Centre for RES/CHP support at regulated feed-in tariffs (generally applicable to facilities with less than 500 kW rated capacity); and (ii) financial support for operation, i.e. the difference between the reference costs of electricity production and the reference market price (this support is applicable to facilities with more than 500 kW rated capacity which are new or refurbished).
+RES-Electricity installations can benefit from one of these schemes for up to fifteen (15) years.
 The guaranteed purchase price is calculated on a case-by-case basis.

-The support is intended for RES generating installations that utilise the following sources: 0 energy potential of watercourses (hydropower); Solar energy used in photovo geothermal energy; energy from biogas de biodegradable waste; 0 wind energy used in onshore generating installations; 0 solar energy used in photovoltaic production plants; geothermal energy; 0 6, 6 0 energy generated from landfill gas; O energy derived from gas from the sludge of wastewa treatment plants; O energy derived from biodegrad energy derived from biodegradable waste; and 0 RES production units which are based on the CHP technologies and achieve the prescribed efficiency for high efficiency cogeneration (excluding biofuel units).
-Beneficiaries of RES Support Scheme only the eficiaries are chosen via a public tender procedure, whereas units with a rated power of less than 10 MW are eligible for RES Support Scheme, (except for wind energy production for which a limit of 50 MW or less is set).
+The support is intended for RES generating installations that utilise the following sources:

+- O energy potential of watercourses (hydropower); - O wind energy used in onshore generating installations; - O solar energy used in photovoltaic production plants; - O geothermal energy; - O energy from biogas derived from biomass and biodegradable waste; - O energy generated from landfill gas; - O energy derived from gas from the sludge of wastewater treatment plants; - O energy derived from biodegradable waste; and - O RES production units which are based on the CHP technologies and achieve the prescribed efficiency for high efficiency cogeneration (excluding biofuel units).

+Beneficiaries are chosen via a public tender procedure, whereas only units with a rated power of less than 10 MW are eligible for the RES Support Scheme, (except for wind energy production units for which a limit of 50 MW or less is set).

-Priority and Guaranteed Off- take into the Grid Under the new Energy Act, the electricity network operators (i.e. operators of the distribution and transmission grid; the company ELES, d.o.o. as the operator of the transmission grid, and the company SODO d.o.o., as the operator of the distribution grid) may not reject a request for connection of a facility that produces RES-Electricity or a high utilisation cogeneration facility for the reason that the connection would cause the electricity network operator disproportionate costs.
-Other Conditions In the case of RES-Electricity, the owner or the investor bears the cost of connection to the grid.
+Under the new Energy Act, the electricity network operators (i.e. operators of the distribution and transmission grid; the company ELES, d.o.o. as the operator of the transmission grid, and the company SODO d.o.o., as the operator of the distribution grid) may not reject a request for connection of a facility that produces RES-Electricity or a high utilisation cogeneration facility for the reason that the connection would cause the electricity network operator disproportionate costs.

+In the case of RES-Electricity, the owner or the investor bears the cost of connection to the grid.
 The costs of upgrades and network adjustments are borne by the network operators.

-Special Allowance/ Tolerance for Inter- mittent Generation in Relation to Balancing Charges No special allowance/tolerance Permitting Environmental Impact Assessment and Environmental Protection Consent Before an activity that is likely to have a significant impact on the environment may commence, an Environmental impact assessment of such activity must be carried out in most instances.
+Special Allowance/ Tolerance for Intermittent Generation in Relation to Balancing Charges No special allowance/tolerance

+Environmental Impact Assessment and Environmental Protection Consent

+Before an activity that is likely to have a significant impact on the environment may commence, an Environmental impact assessment of such activity must be carried out in most instances.

 Pursuant to the Environmental impact assessment, an environmental protection consent is issued by the Ministry of Environment and Spatial.
 The Ministry must render its decision on the environmental protection consent within three (3) months of receiving the completed application.
 The deadline for the issuance of the decision is suspended during the period of public consultation (thirty (30) days) and during any period agreed with any other EU Member State for which the planned activity could have a substantial environmental impact.